Project

 Project objectives

-- Making the results usable for an assessment of the site integrity
+• Use of AI for an assessment of site integrity

 Contact